WilliamCappelletti/ML_CS433_project2/README.md

 # ML_project_2
-second project for the course of machine learning CS433 in collaboration with the Laboratory of Computational Systems Biotechnology (SB/SV/STI) LCSB
+second project for the course of machine learning CS433 in collaboration with the Laboratory of Computational Systems Biotechnology (SB/SV/STI) LCSB, based on the article "Particle-based simulation reveals macromolecular crowding effects on the Michaelis-Menten mechanism", by Weilandt, Daniel R and Hatzimanikatis, Vassily.

 ### Prerequisites